PaloAltoNetworks/SkilletBuilder/docs/builder_tools.rst

 Config Explorer Online Mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

   Exports the device configuration based on the API values.

   .. image:: images/Configuration_Explorer_Tool_online_mode_API_values.png
      :width: 800
+     :align: center

 XPATH Query
 ~~~~~~~~~~~

-The xpath query to use against the configuration file.
+  The XPath query to use against the configuration file.

   .. image:: images/Configuration_Explorer_Tool_xpath_query.png
      :width: 500
+     :align: center

+|

-Example xpath queries and syntax details are covered in the XML section of the documentation (TODO).
+  Example XPath queries and syntax details are covered in the :ref:`Parsing Syntax Basics` documentation.

 Configuration Explorer Output
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The output shows the results of the xpath query as an xml element, value, or list of values.
+  The output shows the results of the XPath query as an XML element, value, or list of values.
 This is determined by
   the input query syntax.

   .. image:: images/Configuration_Explorer_Tool_output.png
      :width: 500
+     :align: center

+|

   Output details include:

-    * the xpath queried
+    * the XPath queried
     * XML results as an XML element, value, or list of values
-    * json version of the XML results
+    * JSON version of the XML results

 |